theLIKImk/pid/README.md

 # PID.BAT
 Simple BAT script process management script

+> [!TIP]
+> Do not include half-width spaces and parentheses in the path

+> [!WARNING]
+> This script cannot obtain the same running results on multiple computers, please pay attention to ensure the security of your data!
+> I am not responsible for your data security

 ## It can do?
 > Simple management of multitasking script processes
 > Simple user system(beta)